RM-Terrell/dashdashforce/README.md

 ## To build

-- [ ] Fix issue where narrowing on the home page smashes the "misadventures" text into the pfp
 - [ ] Fix bottom spacing on about page
 - [ ] Fix code formatting on mobile
 - [ ] Make use of post "tags" data to show a few related posts at the end of an individual post that has those same matching tags